 - Methodological and technical approaches to enable and enhance research reproducibility and rigor

 I2 is led by Philip R.O.
-Payne, PhD, FACMI, FAMIA, and draws upon a multi-disciplinary team of faculty investigators, technical staff and trainees that are fully integrated with the departments and institutes comprising the SOM and partnering academic units from throughout WU.
+Payne, PhD, FACMI, FAMIA, FAIMBE, and draws upon a multi-disciplinary team of faculty investigators, technical staff and trainees that are fully integrated with the departments and institutes comprising the SOM and partnering academic units from throughout WU.
 The institute provides for a crosscutting community of practice that enhances and extends the academic and operational strengths of WU and leverages the unique living laboratory afforded by the WU, BJC HealthCare, and the Cortex Innovation Community.